Mission: To promote driving less so all may live more.

 When Claudius, Hamlet’s uncle, announces his marriage to Hamlet’s mother, he (an incestuous, murderous villain) has the political wherewithal to admit the timing of the wedding wasn’t ideal, since it came “With mirth in funeral, and with dirge in marriage.”
 So much more must I lament the fact that the mission statement for this web log is being realized around the world.
 People are driving less so all may live more.

-It would be absurd to talk about the silver lining of the present pandemic (or, as several preachers I’ve heard say, the “global pandemic”).
+It would be absurd to talk about the silver lining of the present pandemic (or, as it is redundantly called, the “global pandemic”).
 The cost is too high and, really, the effects will probably be short lived.
 Two days ago, a barrel of crude oil was worth negative $35 or so; today you must pay upward of $20 or so for the same barrel.
 This pandemic too will pass.